apify/proxy-chain/README.md

 For example, this package is useful if you need to use proxies with authentication in the headless Chrome web browser, because it doesn't accept proxy URLs such as `http://username:password@proxy.example.com:8080`.
-With this library, you can setup a local proxy server without any password that will forward requests to the upstream proxy with password.
+With this library, you can set up a local proxy server without any password that will forward requests to the upstream proxy with password.
-For this very purpose the package is used by the [Apify web scraping platform](https://www.apify.com).
+The package is used for this exact purpose by the [Apify web scraping platform](https://www.apify.com).

 To learn more about the rationale behind this package, read [How to make headless Chrome and Puppeteer use a proxy server with authentication](https://medium.com/@jancurn/how-to-make-headless-chrome-and-puppeteer-use-a-proxy-server-with-authentication-249a21a79212).